AcademySoftwareFoundation/openvdb/CONTRIBUTING.md

 # Conflict resolution and voting

-In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
+In general, we prefer that technical issues and committer status/TSC membership are amicably worked out between the persons involved.
 If a dispute cannot be decided independently, the TSC can be called in to decide an issue.
 If the TSC themselves cannot decide an issue, the issue will be resolved by voting.
 The voting process is a simple majority in which each TSC receives one vote.

 # Communication

 This project, just like all of open source, is a global community.
-In addition to the Code of Conduct, this project will:
+In addition to the [Code of Conduct](CODE_OF_CONDUCT.md), this project will:

 * Keep all communication on open channels ( mailing list, forums, chat ).
 * Be respectful of time and language differences between community members ( such as scheduling meetings, email/issue responsiveness, etc ).
 * Ensure tools are able to be used by community members regardless of their region.

-If you have concerns about communication challenges for this project, please contact the maintainers.
+If you have concerns about communication challenges for this project, please contact the [TSC](mailto:openvdb-tsc-private@lists.aswf.io).